ratlifflj/F25-EE345/src/syllabus.md

 Ultimately, **the goal of enrolling in this course is for _you_ to learn this material**, so that you will be prepared for exams, for research, for job interviews, etc.  Engaging in academic misconduct does not help you towards that goal.
 If you are in doubt about what might constitute cheating, send the course staff an email describing the situation and we will be happy to clarify it for you.

 ## Course Tools

 This quarter, we will use a number of different tools in EE345.
 Reach out to the course staff if you have questions about using any of them.

 ### Zoom
-We will have a single [Zoom link](
-) for the course.
+We will have a single [Zoom link](https://washington.zoom.us/j/95494709719) for the course.
 This will be used for remote lecture sessions as well as for office hours.

 ### Canvas
 Like many other courses, we are mainly using [Canvas](https://canvas.uw.edu/courses/1860120) as a gradebook and a place to find lecture recordings.
 Please refer to the course website for most course information, including assignment specs and due dates.
 Recordings will be linked from the course website to Canvas or Google Drive where they are hosted.

 ### Chat/Online Discussions
- We are considering establishing a [Discord]() server or using the chat feature in canvas; we will let you all know after we query the class to see the main preference.
+ We are considering establishing a [Discord](https://discord.gg/RFyExHSZuS) server or using the chat feature in canvas; we will let you all know after we query the class to see the main preference.
 Both Adhyyan (TA) and I will strive to be active on the discussion board, answering questions on homework and lecture content.

 ### Gradescope
-We will only use [gradescope](https://www.gradescope.com/courses/1140040) for uploading the exam.
-All other assignments will be uploaded to canvas.
+We will use [gradescope](https://www.gradescope.com/courses/1140040) for grading exams, homework, and python exercises.
+Only the self-grade homework quizzes will be submitted on canvas.

 ## Getting Help from Staff & Peers